 This brownie birthday cake is intensely chocolatey, soft yet fudgy, with white chocolate whipped cream and red fruit on top.
 If you are a chocolate lover, this new twist on the brownie is just for you.

 For the decoration:

-To make the brownie, preheat oven to 340 F/170 C. Melt butter with dark chocolate (broken into pieces) in a microwave for a few seconds.
+To make the brownie batter, preheat the oven to 340 F/170 C. Place butter and dark chocolate broken into pieces in a large microwave-safe bowl and melt it in a microwave for a few seconds.
 Place brown sugar and eggs in the bowl of a stand mixer and whisk for 2 minutes.
 Continue to beat and add the butter/chocolate mixture, flour, cacao powder, salt, and mix.

-To decorate the cake, whisk the cream preparation to get the whipped cream, or cream Chantilly.
-Dust top of the cooled cake with powdered (icing) sugar.
-Place one part of the ready cream in a pastry bag with a round tip #14 and pipe large balls along the center line of the cake.
-Place another part of the cream in a pastry bag with a tip #10 and pipe small balls on both sides of the central line.
+To decorate the cake, whisk the cream preparation to get the whipped cream.
+Dust the top of the cooled cake with powdered (icing) sugar.
+Place one part of the ready cream in a pastry bag fitted with Ateco plain pastry tip 809 and pipe large balls along the cake's centerline.
+Place another part of the cream in a pastry bag fitted with an Ateco plain pastry tip 806 and pipe small balls on both sides of the central line.

 Warm a watermelon/melon fruit baller spoon or a mini teaspoon up in a bowl with hot water and gently press on top of large cream balls.
 Drop raspberry jam/preserves into each second large ball (into their cavity) and decorate the brownie cake with fresh berries.
 Store in the refrigerator.

 Keywords: brownie birthday cake, birthday brownies, brownie cake, birthday brownies